Ben-G/DefaultErrorHandlerSwift/README.md

-#Implementing a Default Error Handler in Swift
+#Convenient Error Handling in Swift

 Swift 2 introduced an error handling mechanism that includes [backwards compatibility with Objective-C](link to my post).

-**This is great news - at the same time the new mechanism is a lot stricter.** Long gone are the days in which one could ignore errors by lavishly throwing `nil` at methods that expect a pointer to an `NSError` variable.
+**This is great news, the new mechanism is a lot stricter.** Long gone are the days in which one could ignore errors by lavishly throwing `nil` at methods that expect a pointer to an `NSError` variable.

 #Does Every Error Deserve an Individual Catch?